 Why Pet Screening is Always a Good Idea

 Being a landlord, you can offer your prospective tenants a pet-friendly property to capitalize off this demand.
-Allowing pets in rental property can also help to reduce tenant turnover.
+Allowing pets in your rental property can also help to reduce tenant turnover.
 This is because tenants who find a place to live that will accommodate their pet will be more likely to stay longer to provide them with stability.

 What is Pet Screening?